ajaykarwal/ajaykarwal-v7/content/pages/uses.md

 ---

-Pretty exhaustive list eh?
 I hope you found some useful resources on there.
 Feel free to [get in touch](/contact/) if you have any questions.

 The concept for this list came from [Wes Bos](http://wesbos.com/uses/).